Vinhnv0901/student_project/README.md

-# <center>Course Recommendation for University Environments</center>
+<h1 align="center">Course Recommendation for University Environments</h1>

 ##1. dataset.
-###1.1. statistic dataset
+###1.1. statistic dataset.
-* data set is collected from row data of university of information technology from 2013 to 2016
-* in the data set includes 96269 registration lines from 4049 students and 10 faculties managing subjects.
+  data set is collected from row data of university of information technology from 2013 to 2016 in the data set includes 96269 registration lines from 4049 students and 10 faculties managing subjects.
 ###1.1.2. split train and test data.
 * Divide the number of random students in the ratio 8:2 as train and test, respectively.
 * In which test data only takes data from 2013 to 2015.
 The reason is because 2 periods of 2016 will be used for prediction.